Digital Art

 When showing these works in exhibitions and also in my social networks, "virtual friends" returned (reacted with) some references, and then the art critic Aline Figueiredo also did, analyzing the works of the period in Brasilia.
 In the work Tic-tac-toe (2011), for example, which was made with the use of digital photographs of colored led lamps, the reference that emerges is Vladimir Bonacic's (1938 - 1999), especially the work DIN from 1969, this also happens with the work Tube (2011).
 Already in InVersions (2012) and Pixel (2011) the references are the "light paintings" of Karl Holzhauser (1944) and Gottfriend Jager (1937), with the unfoldings in photos and paintings by Gerhard Richter (1932).
 I also mention as important international references John Whitney (1917 - 1995), Andy Warhol (1928 - 1987) and Nam June Paik (1932 - 2006) among others.

 In Brazil, digital art was introduced through artists such as Valdemar Cordeiro (1925-1973), in shows like "Arteônica", held in São Paulo in 1972.
-In Cuiabá, I personally met Wlademir Dias-Pino (1927 - 2018) and was able to interview him in Rio de Janeiro, conceptual exchanges with this artist can be perceived in works from the show Assimetria dos Lados.
+In Cuiabá, I personally met Wlademir Dias-Pino (1927 - 2018) and I interviewed him when he lived in Rio de Janeiro, conceptual exchanges with this artist can be perceived in works from the show Assimetria dos Lados.

 As the images can be projected, displayed on monitors or printed, when we refer to this last possibility, that of inkjet printing on paper or canvas, we can affirm my incursions into the field of digigraphy, a printing technique based on the new information technologies.
 Shows with these printed works have already been held in Cuiabá, Brasília, Chapada dos Guimarães, and Ceará.
 In fact, I can say that I was the first to use such printing technologies (digigraphs) in Mato Grosso, in the 1990s and 2000s.